Hello and welcome fellow earthling!

 The word tellurian comes from the Latin for “of or inhabiting the earth.”

 To me, every living thing from tiny mosses to ancient forests is a treasure worth protecting.
-And that includes you, too — because your connection to Earth matters.
+And that includes you, too!
+Your being here and your connection to the Earth matters.

 A little more about me…

-At my core, I’m a creative — maybe more now than ever.
+At my core, I’m a creative.
 I’ve always lived a lot in my head, spending half my time in a daydreamy world of stories, project ideas, and big questions about life… or, more often, just thinking about what’s for dinner (relatable, right?).

 Curiosity tends to take over my mind.
-When something captures my interest, it lingers — sometimes for days, sometimes for years.
-I think that’s why creativity feels so central to who I am: my head is always buzzing with ideas, vivid dreams, and a lifelong love of writing and art.
+When something captures my interest, it lingers, sometimes for days, sometimes even years.
+I think that’s why creativity feels so central to who I am: my head is always buzzing with ideas, and I have a lifelong love of writing and art.

-I also strongly believe that creativity isn’t reserved for a few — it’s part of being human.
+I also strongly believe that creativity isn’t reserved for a few, but it’s part of being human.
 We’re all wired to interpret and shape the world in profound ways.
-Lately, I’ve become fascinated by the idea of creative living — something Elizabeth Gilbert talks about beautifully in her books and TED talks — and it’s a philosophy I try to weave into everything I do.
+Lately, I’ve become fascinated by the idea of creative living; something Elizabeth Gilbert talks about beautifully in her books and TED talks.
+It’s a philosophy I try to weave into everything I do.

 By day, I’m a graphic and digital designer, currently working in email marketing.
-I also love digital illustration, which started as a hobby but is slowly blooming into a side hustle (very exciting!).
+I also love digital illustration, acrylic painting and writing poetry.

-When I’m not creating, you’ll usually find me traveling — I’ve been lucky enough to explore over 26 countries so far, with many more on my ever-growing list.
-And as a true foodie, I’m passionate about plant-based eating and love discovering fresh, delicious ways to enjoy it.
+When I’m not creating, you’ll usually find me traveling.
+I’ve been lucky enough to explore over 34 countries so far, with many more on my ever-growing list.
+And as a true foodie, I’m passionate about trying cuisine from around the world, particulary plant-based eating.
+I love discovering fresh, delicious ways to enjoy a plant-based diet.

-In my 30s, I’ve also begun embracing my neurodivergence.
-I’m dyslexic — diagnosed back in primary school — and it’s something I’m learning to celebrate rather than just manage.
+In my 30s, I’m finally embracing my neurodivergence.
+I’m dyslexic – diagnosed back in primary school, and it’s something I’m learning to celebrate rather than just hide and manage quietly.
 (You can read more about that in my post, Learning to Love My Dyslexia.)

 A note about AI

-• Intent before capability: We must ask why we use AI — not just what it can do.
+• We must ask why we use AI, not just what it can do.

-• Human judgement remains central: AI can illuminate patterns and accelerate understanding, but responsibility and care belong to people.
+• AI can illuminate patterns and accelerate understanding, but responsibility and care belong to people.

-• Nature is not external to technology: Every algorithm, processor, and model depends on Earth’s systems — so ethical AI must be conceived with ecological limits in mind.
+• Every algorithm, processor, and model depends on Earth’s systems and so ethical AI must be conceived with ecological limits in mind.

-• Care must be embedded: Human wellbeing, community, dignity, and connection shouldn’t be afterthoughts — they’re foundational.
+• Human wellbeing, community, dignity, and connection shouldn’t be afterthoughts, they’re vital and foundational.

-This approach isn’t technophobia — it’s stewardship with eyes open, rooted in a deep belief that our tools should support both human and planetary flourishing.
+• Technophobia isn’t helpful.
+Instead we should move towards stewardship with our eyes open, rooted in a deep belief that AI tools should support both human and planetary flourishing.

 Follow me